green-glitch/tribute-page/README.md

 ## Project Structure

 This project contains two primary files:
-- **`index.html`** - The main HTML file that structures the content and includes references to styles and scripts.
+- **`index.html`** - The main HTML file that structures the content and includes references to styles.
 - **`styles.css`** - The CSS file that defines the styling of the page, ensuring a visually appealing and easy-to-read layout.

 ## Features